 Consultant invoices are audited to determine that payments were made in accordance with each contract’s terms and conditions, as well as to ensure that all applicable federal and state contract reimbursement principles have been followed.
 Governmental reimbursement regulations ordinarily follow those principles prescribed in the Federal Acquisition Regulations (the FAR).
 The amounts paid to contractors are verified to all financial records including the consultant’s invoices and VAOT’s accounting and payment system (STARS) and direct labor charges are verified to the contractor’s original payroll schedules.
 Final audit questioned costs are subject to an appeal process that provides the contractor with the opportunity for monetary relief.

 This form requires submittal of certain levels of prime financial background information based upon the estimated cost of the proposed contract.
-The form also requires information about the consultants’ accounting systems, their ability to track project and labor costs, and information on the employees to be assigned to the contract.
+The form also requires information about the consultants’ accounting systems, their ability to track project and labor costs, and information related to the financial organization of the company.

 Major Audit Section Functions:

 - Liaison for external audits (ex: internal control questionnaire, statewide single audit)